 2.1.1.
 ODD analysis

 This analysis represents the first step with the aim to identify the characteristics of the ODD.
-An ODD [specification/description] can consist of stationary physical elements (e.g., physical infrastructure), environmental conditions, dynamic elements (e.g., reasonably expected traffic level and composition, vulnerable road users) and operational constraints to the specific ADS application.
-[Various sources provide useful guidance for precisely determining the elements of a particular ODD and their format definition….]
+An ODD description can consist of stationary physical elements (e.g., physical infrastructure), environmental conditions, dynamic elements (e.g., reasonably expected traffic level and composition, vulnerable road users) and operational constraints to the specific ADS application.
+The output consists of a list of elements to be considered in the subsequent analysis.

 2.1.2.
 Driving interactions analysis